Homeland Security Committee

-- Members will be drawn from the public and private sectors to include industry and academia, and shall be elected by the membership.
+- Members will be drawn from the public and private sectors to include industry and academia, nationally and internationally.
+Industry members shall be elected by the membership.

-- The President of AFCEA may also appoint directly each year up to five additional Committee members, based on the needs of AFCEA International.
+- The President/CEO of AFCEA may also appoint directly each year up to five additional Committee members, based on the needs of AFCEA International.

 - There will be no more than 20 and no less than 10 members from industry.
-A balance should be maintained of large and small businesses representing the various disciplines in the industry (hardware engineering, software development, cybersecurity, communications, etc.).
+A balance should be maintained of large and small businesses representing the various disciplines in the industry (identity management, emergency response/management, critical infrastructure protection, ports/border security, communications, etc.).

-- There will be no more than five and no less than two members from academia.
+- Academia members are appointed by the President/CEO of AFCEA International.
+There can be no more than five and no less than two members from academia.